Creamy Butternut Squash Soup Recipe

 • Cook vegetables for 20 minutes on a low heat.
 The mixture should be slightly simmering.

-• Before blending, check whether vegetables are all cooked through.
-To make consistency of the squash soup the way I want, I pour some amount of broth from the pot into a cup.
+• Before blending, check whether the vegetables are all cooked through.
+To make the consistency of the squash soup the way I want, I pour some amount of broth from the pot into a cup.
 Then take the blender and grind the vegetables.
 Add broth little by little if necessary.

-• Put blended soup on the heat once more, add light cream and bring it to a boil.
+• Put blended soup on the heat once more, add light cream, and bring it to a boil.
 And your creamy butternut squash soup is ready!

 • Best served with spicy croutons.
-Here is an easy and quick recipe: cut two slices of bread into small cubes, fry them together with favorite herbs and spices in a skillet without any oil.
+Here is an easy and quick recipe: cut two slices of bread into small cubes, and fry them together with your favorite herbs and spices in a skillet without any oil.

-• Pour soup into serving deep plates, sprinkle some sesame seeds and chopped fresh herbs over.
+• Pour soup into serving deep plates, sprinkle some sesame seeds, and chopped fresh herbs over.
 Enjoy your meal!

 Notes